MAD2023team1/MAD2023_Team1/README.md

 Favourites (Xin Quan)
 Users will be able to save the rooms they like in the Favourites section.

-Edit Profile(Geraldine)
-All users will be able to add profile pictures of their choice.

-One-Time Password (Geraldine)
-New-users are able to turn on 2 factor authentication when they sign up for an account.

 OTP (Geraldine)
 Allow user to turn on 2 factor authentication during sign up for future logins.